uploveks/c-magic-temple/README.md

 <a name="start-description"></a>
 ## About the project

 This project aims to demonstrate string manipulation, cipher decryption, and simple 2-gram analysis.
 It includes a set of mini-programs, each focusing on one of these aspects.
-The project is intended for educational purposes and is divided into three parts: magic words, magic ciphers, and two-grams.
+The project is divided into three parts: magic words, magic ciphers, and two-grams.

 ### **Magic Words**